-Col des Aravis is a high mountain pass at an elevation of 1.487m (4,879ft) above the sea level, located in the French Alps.
+Col des Aravis is a high mountain pass at an elevation of 1.487m (4,879ft) above the sea level, located in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 The pass is traversed by the scenic Route des Grandes Alpes.

-The pass has appeared several times in the Tour de France.
+The pass has been used many times in the Tour de France race.
 There are 2 routes to reach the summit.
 Starting from Flumet, the ascent is 11.5 km long.
 Over this distance, the elevation gain is 576 meters.
 The average percentage is 5 %.
 And starting from Thônes, the ascent is 18.9 km long.
 Over this distance, the elevation gain is 866 meters.
 The average percentage is 4.6 %.